pharmapsychotic/comfy-cliption/README.md

 git clone https://github.com/pharmapsychotic/comfy-cliption.git
 pip install -r comfy-cliption/requirements.txt
 ```
-2. Download [CLIPtion_20241219_fp16.safetensors](https://huggingface.co/pharmapsychotic/CLIPtion/blob/main/CLIPtion_20241219_fp16.safetensors) and put in your `ComfyUI/custom_nodes/comfy-cliption` directory.
+2. Optionally download [CLIPtion_20241219_fp16.safetensors](https://huggingface.co/pharmapsychotic/CLIPtion/blob/main/CLIPtion_20241219_fp16.safetensors) and put in your `ComfyUI/custom_nodes/comfy-cliption` directory.
 You can skip this step to let it auto-download on first use to your `HF_HOME` cache.
-3. Restart ComfyUI
+4. Restart ComfyUI

+You should have the CLIP L text encoder already from SD, SDXL, SD3, FLUX.
+You also need the CLIP L vision encoder for the Load CLIP Vision node.
+You can download this through the ComfyUI Manager > Model Manager > search "clip vision large" > click Install for openai/clip-vit-large.

+The example workflows use the [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts.git) node for previewing the caption strings.
+So you'll probably want to install that as well if you don't have it already.

 # Nodes